cervoise/so-i-became-a-keyboard/README.md

 Because you can!

-This can be used to inject payload on an unlock computer or to cheat on some video game.
+This can be used to inject payload on an unlock computer or to cheat on video games.

 ## Main issues